Talk about this article...

 January 13, 2017

-Water managers prefer to keep their reservoirs as full as possible, leaving no space to accomadate the unexpected flood events that periodically hit a watershed; massive basin-wide snow melts or localized maximum precipitation events.
-Reservoirs cannot be evacuated quickly to make room for such flood volumes and forces managers to use spillways that may, or may not, have the engineered capacity to handle the event and avoid catatrophic dam failures.
+Water managers prefer to keep their reservoirs as full as possible, leaving no space to accomadate the unexpected flood events that periodically hit a watershed, whether a massive basin-wide snow melt or localized maximum precipitation event.
+Reservoirs cannot be evacuated quickly enough to make room for such flood volumes and forces managers to use spillways that may, or may not, have the engineered capacity to handle the event and avoid catatrophic dam failures.

 This article will explore the flood history of the CRB in the last 2,000 years, because enough data exists to reconstruct that history.
 Sediment deposits are a contribution to this data and another is the wood from trees (stabilized and mobilized).